1. Botanic Gardens

-The garden that has been recognised by UNESCO World Heritage in 2015, The Botanic Gardens is the first of it kind to be on this list.
-Free admission for all, you can explore the tropical fauna and flora specialised here.
+The garden has been recognised by UNESCO World Heritage in 2015, The Botanic Gardens is the first of its kind to be on this list.
+Free admission for all, you can explore the tropical fern and flora specialised here.

 Address: River Valley Rd, Singapore 179037

-An iconic hilltop landmark, this is where many of Singapore’s historic events have took place.
-Other than that though, Fort Canning Park is also home to nine historic gardens and you can even go on an augmented reality trail guiding you through the park.
+An iconic hilltop landmark, this is where many of Singapore’s historic events have taken place.
+Other than that though, Fort Canning Park is also home to nine other historic gardens.
+You can even go on an augmented reality trail guiding you through the park.

 Address: 18 Marina Gardens Dr, Singapore 018953

 You can easily walk through the ground level park in the Supertree Grove.
-Free entry for all, you don’t need to go into the Domes or the sky walk to enjoy the view and scenery this park has to offer.
-Not only that, you can explore the surrounding parks around th Dargon and Kingfish lakes.
+It is free entry for anyone, so you don’t need to go into the Domes or the Sky Walk to enjoy the view and scenery the park has to offer.
+Not only that, you can explore the surrounding parks around the Dragon and Kingfish lakes.
 It is indeed a Garden surrounding the City.

 Address: MacRitchie Reservoir Park, Singapore 298717